 Northpoint’s ISO 12944 Coating Systems

-Northpoint’s expert team provides anti-corrosion coatings that can be designed to provide reliable protection in all of the corrosion classifications from C1 to C5-M, including CX, utilising coating systems from Azko Nobel, International Paints, Jotun, Hempel, Axalta, BS Coatings and more.
+Northpoint’s expert team provides marine grade powder coating solutions that can be designed to provide reliable anti-corrosion protection in all of the corrosion classifications from C1 to C5-M, including CX.
+At our facility in Dukinfield, Northpoint utilises coating systems from Azko Nobel, International Paints, Jotun, Hempel, Axalta, BS Coatings and more.
 Coating durability and longevity is determined on a case-by-case basis depending on the specific needs of each client, and can be provided with a life expectancy of between 5 and 25 plus years.

 All of Northpoint’s Polyester based anti-corrosion coating systems meet the general requirements of BS EN 13438:2005 & BS 1722 – 16:2009.
 A dedicated coating facility combined with experienced, trained staff and exceptional customer service have positioned Northpoint as a leader in the industry and a supplier of choice for many leading multinationals.

-Want to know more about anti-corrosion coatings?
+Want to know more about marine grade powder coating?
 Contact Northpoint today!